huggingface/blog/tgi-messages-api.md

 llm.invoke("Why is open-source software important?")
 ```

-We’re able to directly leverage the same`ChatOpenAI` class that we would have used with the OpenAI models.
-This allows all previous code to function with our endpoint by changing just one line of code.
+We’re able to directly leverage the same `ChatOpenAI` class that we would have used with the OpenAI models.
+This allows all previous code to work with our endpoint by changing just one line of code.
-Let’s now use this declared LLM in a simple RAG pipeline to answer a question over the contents of a HF blog post.
+Let’s now use the LLM declared this way in a simple RAG pipeline to answer a question over the contents of a HF blog post.

 ```python
 from langchain_core.runnables import RunnableParallel